Local navigation with VFF

 Direction Vector

 Conventionally and according to the research paper of the VFF algorithm, in order to obtain the direction vector we should add the target vector and the obstacle vector.
-But, due to an inherent problem behind the calculation of the obstacle vector, we cannot simply add them to obtain the resultant.
+But, due to an inherent problem behind the calculation of the obstacle vector, we cannot simply add them to obtain the final direction.

 A simple observation reveals that we are required to keep moving forward for the purpose of this exercise.
 Hence, the component of the direction vector in the direction of motion of the car, has no effect on the motion of the car.
 Therefore, we can simply leave it as a constant, while adjusting the vector responsible for the steering of the car.
 It is the steering, that will in fact, provide us with the obstacle avoidance capabilities.
 Hence, the steering is going to be controlled by the Direction Vector.